The phrase ‘Hat saala, thoo saala, bhaag saala’ reverberates in a fictitious political rally.

 Reclaiming public spaces

-This is the first time a music video in India has featured transgenders as rappers.
+This is the first time a music video in India has featured transgender women as rappers.

 De recalls his experience as a documentary film-maker in different regions in India and his interaction with the transgender community.
 (Sarita, who features in the video, studied with him in school.)